-York College head coach Brandon Childs enters his seventh season at the helm of the Green and White after six highly successful seasons at York.
+York College head coach Brandon Childs is coming off of his seventh season at the helm of the Green and White.

 In 2017, Childs led the Spartans to a 17-4 season as York earned its third trip in four years to the NCAA Tournament.
-At the conclusion of the season, Childs was named the CAC Coach of the year for the second time in his career.
+At the conclusion of the season, Childs was named the CAC Coach of the year.
 The 2017 season also saw a first for the program when senior Conrad Ordakowski became the program’s first positional player of the year, as he was named the country’s top short-stick defender.

 In 2016, Childs led the Spartans to a school-record 18 wins as York earned its first Capital Athletic Conference Championship defeating top-ranked Salisbury.
 The Spartans made their second appearance in the NCAA Tournament, and went all the way to the Elite Eight falling in overtime to Gettysburg College in the national quarterfinals.